Nedubrovo

 Nedubrovo (Недуброво) is a rural locality (a village) in Kichmegnskoye Rural Settlement, Kichmengsko-Gorodetsky District, Vologda Oblast, Russia.
 The population was 24 as of 2002.

 Geography

 Nedubrovo is located 7 km northwest of Kichmengsky Gorodok (the district's administrative centre) by road.
 Sudnicheskaya Gora is the nearest rural locality.

+Paleontology

+Fossil of temnospondyl amphibian Tupilakosaurus was found in the Lower Triassic (Lower Induan) deposits of Nedubrovo.